 - To assign B-channels to groups, determine which channels to group together and then record each group on Form 3b (page 3), under the B-Channel Groups heading: - a.
 Write the group number (1-80) under the B-Channel Group No. heading (start with 1 and number sequentially). - b.
 Write the slot and port number of each B-channel assigned to the group (see Form 2c, System Numbering: Line/Trunk Jacks).
-To determine the port number, assume that port 1 is at the bottom of the module to which you are assigning B-channels. - c.
-For all channels you plan to associate with the group, write the trunk number (see Form 2c, System Numbering: Line/Trunk Jacks). - 2.
-To assign service to each B-channel group, complete Form 3b (page 4) as follows: If there is more than one 100D module set up for PRI service or you have more than eight B-channel groups assigned to a module, make copies of Form 3b (page 4) as necessary. - a.
+To determine the port number, assume that port 1 is at the bottom of the module to which you are assigning B-channels. - For all channels you plan to associate with the group, write the trunk number (see Form 2c, System Numbering: Line/Trunk Jacks). - To assign service to each B-channel group, complete Form 3b (page 4) as follows: If there is more than one 100D module set up for PRI service or you have more than eight B-channel groups assigned to a module, make copies of Form 3b (page 4) as necessary. - a.
 In the Module Slot No. space, write the number of the control unit slot that contains the module as noted on pages 1 and 2 of this form. - b.
-Under the B-Channel Group No. heading, copy the B-Channel group numbers from Form 3b (page 3).
+Under the B-Channel Group No. heading, copy the B-Channel group numbers from Form 3b (page 3). - c.

-- c.
 Write the services to be associated with each group under the Outgoing Services and Incoming Services headings.
-Select from the following services: - AT&T Toll.
-Megacom WATS, Megacom 800, ACCUNET SDS, Software Defined Network (SDN), MultiQuest, and Long Distance. - Local.
-OUTWATS, 56/64 Digital, Virtual Private Network, and INWATS. - Other.
+Select from the following services: - AT&T Toll. (for 4ESS or 5ESS, see Form 3b, page 1) Megacom WATS, Megacom 800, ACCUNET SDS, Software Defined Network (SDN), MultiQuest, and Long Distance. - 5ESS Local.
+(For switch type 5ESS, see Form 3b, page 1) OUTWATS, 56/64 Digital, Virtual Private Network, and INWATS. - MCI Toll. (for DMS-250 or DEX600E, see Form 3b, page 1) MCI Prism, MCI VNet, MCI 800 and MCI 900. - DMS-100 Local. (for a DMS-100, see Form 3b, page 1) DMS Private Network, DMS INWATS (Inward Wide Area Telephone Service), DMS OUTWATS (Outward Wide Area Telephone Service), DMS FX (foreign exchange), DMS Tie Trunk. - Other.
 Call-by-Call, Other.